Smlep/SpacingChecker/README.md

 Misc
 ====
-Make sure that grep is installed and supports -n and --colour or TypoChecker will not work.
+Make sure that grep is installed and supports -n and --colour or SpacingChecker will not work.